Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 \section{Background}

 This section reviews basic concepts which build a basis for the results outlined in the following sections.
-We start by describing SOC, specifically Rashba and Dresselhaus types in bulk materials and structures with inversion asymmetry.
-We then introduce $s$-wave spin-triplet superconductivity in hybrid proximity structures and include a discussion on theory methods that incorporate SOC in such systems.
+We start by describing SOC, specifically the Rashba and Dresselhaus models, in bulk materials and structures with inversion asymmetry.
+We then introduce the physics emerging from SOC superconductivity in proximity structures and include a discussion on theoretical methods that can be used to study such systems.
+The purpose of this section is thus to provide the reader with a set of theoretical concepts necessary to discuss the interesting spintronics phenomena that arise due to the combination of superconductivity and SOC in heterostructures.